-51,982 SHARES OF COMMON STOCK UNDERLYING THE REPRESENTATIVE'S WARRANTS
+55,000 SHARES OF COMMON STOCK UNDERLYING THE REPRESENTATIVE'S WARRANTS

 This is the initial public offering by Chromocell Therapeutics Corporation ("Chromocell", the "Company", "we", "us" or "our").
-We are registering on the registration statement of which this prospectus forms a part a total of 3,948,027 shares of our common stock, par value \$0.0001 per share ("Common Stock"), consisting of: (i) 1,039,657 shares (the "IPO Shares") for sale by the Company (the "IPO") through the underwriters named on the cover page of this prospectus (the "IPO Prospectus") and (ii) 3,080,953 shares (the "Selling Stockholder Shares") of Common Stock on behalf of certain selling stockholders (the "Selling Stockholders") identified in a separate prospectus (the "Resale Prospectus"), which Selling Stockholder Shares may be resold by such Selling Stockholders from time to time.
-In addition, we are also registering shares of Common Stock underlying the Representative's Warrants (discussed below).
+We have registered on the registration statement of which this prospectus forms a part a total of 4,069,823 shares of our common stock, par value \$0.0001 per share ("Common Stock"), consisting of: (i) 1,100,000 shares (the "IPO Shares") for sale by the Company (the "IPO") through the underwriters named on the cover page of this prospectus (the "IPO Prospectus") and (ii) 2,969,823 shares (the "Selling Stockholder Shares") of Common Stock on behalf of certain selling stockholders (the "Selling Stockholders") identified in a separate prospectus (the "Resale Prospectus"), which Selling Stockholder Shares may be resold by such Selling Stockholders from time to time.
+In addition, we have also registered shares of Common Stock underlying the Representative's Warrants (discussed below).

-The offering of the IPO Shares is being made on a firm commitment basis with an assumed initial public offering price of \$6.00 per share.
-We anticipate that the initial public offering price of the IPO Shares offered hereby will be between \$5.50 and \$6.50 per IPO Share, assuming a 1-for-9 reverse stock split (the "Reverse Stock Split") of our outstanding shares of Common Stock.
-Unless specifically provided otherwise herein, share numbers and prices above and used elsewhere assume the effectiveness of the Reverse Stock Split.
-The number of shares of Common Stock offered pursuant to this prospectus and all other applicable information, other than in the historical financial statements and related notes included elsewhere in this prospectus, or as otherwise noted, has been determined based on such assumed initial public offering price, which is the midpoint of such range.
-The actual initial public offering price of the IPO Shares offered hereby will be determined between the underwriters and us at the time of pricing, considering our historical performance and capital structure, prevailing market conditions, and overall assessment of our business.
-Therefore, the assumed initial public offering price per IPO Share used throughout this prospectus may not be indicative of the actual initial public offering price for the IPO Shares.
+The offering of the IPO Shares is being made on a firm commitment basis with the initial public offering price of \$6.00 per share.
+On February 15, 2024, in connection with the IPO and the listing of our Common Stock on the NYSE American LLC ("NYSE American"), we effected a 1-for-9 reverse stock split (the "Reverse Stock Split") of our outstanding shares of Common Stock.
+Unless specifically provided otherwise herein, share numbers and prices above and used elsewhere reflect the effectiveness of the Reverse Stock Split.
+The number of shares of Common Stock offered pursuant to this prospectus and all other applicable information, other than in the historical financial statements and related notes included elsewhere in this prospectus, or as otherwise noted, has been determined based on the initial public offering price.
+The initial public offering price of the IPO Shares offered hereby has been determined between the underwriters and us, considering our historical performance and capital structure, prevailing market conditions, and overall assessment of our business.
+See "Underwriting - Determination of Public Offering Price".